elydre/profanOS/README.md

 ```

 Each time the disk is modified you must force its reconstruction with `make disk`.
-The main ports are not included in the repo source code but are easily
+The main ports (more information in the [ports](#major-ports) section) are not included
-downloadable with `make addons disk` (more information in the [ports](#major-ports) section).
+in the repo source code but are easily downloadable with `make addons disk`.

 ### Build images